jasonshyang/jasonshyang.github.io/_posts/2025-02-01-build-a-concurrent-task-runner.md

 - **Timeout handling**: added timeout to avoid deadlock while acquiring the read lock on `ctx.data`

 To cover the rationale for a few design choices:
-- The `shutdown` signal is not sent via the `self.ctx.receiver` for faster shutdown response (if the `Worker` is blocked on reading, the shutdown signal will not be received)
+- The `shutdown` signal is sent via a dedicated channel instead of the `self.ctx.receiver` for faster shutdown response (if the `Worker` is blocked on reading, the shutdown signal will not be received).
 - Using `broadcast` channel instead of `mpsc` channel as each `Worker` is running in a separate spawned `tokio` task, so the signal is going from the central `Runner` to distributed `Worker`s, hence it is single producer multi consumer, and a `broadcast` channel is appropriate here.
-- Setting timeout on `ctx.data.read()` as this attempts to acquire the read lock.
-If the user acquired write lock on the underlying data on an operation requiring results from the `Runner`, this will create deadlock, and the timeout will help prevent this and surface the error.
+- Setting timeout on `ctx.data.read()` avoids potential deadlock.
+If the user acquires write lock on the underlying data on an operation depending on results from the `Runner`, this will create deadlock.
+The timeout here helps prevent this and surfaces the error.

 ## Modelling Contexts